 Type and Extent of Detectable Abnormalities

-KaryoSeq shines in detecting a wider range of genetic abnormalities.
+KaryoSeq excels in detecting a wider range of genetic abnormalities.
 While traditional karyotyping spots major chromosomal changes, including those related to Down syndrome and Turner syndrome, KaryoSeq reveals smaller alterations and hidden abnormalities, including tiny copy number variations (CNVs) that might be missed otherwise.
 This advanced method offers a complete picture, ensuring a thorough and precise diagnosis.

 Think of traditional karyotyping as a classic camera with a limited zoom lens.
 It captures the broad strokes of chromosomal disorders but sometimes misses the finer details.
 KaryoSeq, however, is like having a high-powered telescope for your genome.
 It provides a much finer resolution, revealing even the tiny chromosomal changes that traditional methods might overlook.
 This enhanced sensitivity is crucial for uncovering hidden issues that could go unnoticed.